javascript-society/javascript-path/README.md

 Practical Project | [Building A JavaScript Framework](https://s3.amazonaws.com/dailyjs/files/build-a-javascript-framework.pdf) | `free`
 Practical Project | [Building Front-End Web Apps with Plain JavaScript](https://oxygen.informatik.tu-cottbus.de/webeng/JsFrontendApp/book/) | `free`
 Practical Project | [Human JavaScript](http://read.humanjavascript.com/) | `free`

+## How to use this list?

+Start with the first book, and after finish it, go down to the next one.
+Repeat this process until you finish all books. :smile:

+**PROTIP**: try to create at least one practical project after finish each book.

+## Can I submit more books?

+Probably not.
+Why?
+Because our intention is to keep just one book for each major topic about the JavaScript language, but we encourage you to read more books about such topics.

+If you think that a book that you have read is better than the one that was listed here, you can open an issue and we will discuss it.